jonnyhoeven/cheviot-portfolio/README.md

 Google Cloud Build to build and deploy the app to Cloud Run.

 ## Next.js
 This uses the standalone build of Next.js.
-It is not using the Next.js server.
+It's not using the Next.js server.
 - includes supabase client on server and client side

 Before running the app, you must build the app with `npm run build`.